UCLA-BD2K/heartCases/README.md

 ## heartCases_read.py

 This part of the system is intended for parsing MEDLINE format files and specifically isolating those relevant to cardiovascular disease (CVD).

 This script attempts to expand on existing MeSH annotations by performing tag classification with MeSH terms and adding terms to records where appropriate.
 These terms can optionally include just those used to search records (e.g., if only terms related to heart disease are provided, a classifier will be trained only to add those terms when missing.)
-Similar approaches have been employed by [Huang et al. (2011) JAMIA.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3168302/) (Huang et al. used a k-nearest neighbors approach to get related articles and their highest-ranking MeSH terms.
+Similar approaches have been employed by [Huang et al. (2011) JAMIA. (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3168302/) (Huang et al. used a k-nearest neighbors approach to get related articles and their highest-ranking MeSH terms.
 They achieved ~71% recall on average.)

 Both previously present and newly added annotations are used to further annotate records with relevant ICD-10 disease codes.

 A separate classifier is then used to determine medically-relevant content within abstracts, including demographic details, symptoms, and lab values, among other features.

+Matching abstracts are labeled as part of a NER system.
+Labels may be visualized using the BRAT environment (http://brat.nlplab.org/).

 ### Requirements
 Requires [bokeh](http://bokeh.pydata.org), [numpy](http://www.numpy.org/), [nltk](http://www.nltk.org/), and [scikit-learn](http://scikit-learn.org/stable/).